 How I Began

-I traversed my early years with one parent an alcoholic sociopath and the other struggling to cope, using a very lean toolbox of skills for marriage and parenting.
+I traveled my early years "guided" by an alcoholic sociopath father and a mother struggling to cope, using a very lean toolbox of skills for marriage and parenting.
 My father's sexual assaults began when I was an infant and continued, off and on, until I was 15.
 My first seven years and the remaining childhood and adolescence that followed left me standing at the threshold to adult life with no tools at all for coping with adult relationships.
 My road to recovery included many years of psychotherapy, finding sobriety, and deep introspection.
 There was no coincidence, I believe, in the alignment of those years of recovery with the early years of my professional life.

 My successful career focuses on early childhood development and its impact on us as adults.
 For more than four decades, I've worked directly with thousands of children and adults, from the various perspectives of teacher, teacher educator, program director or agency CEO, presenter/trainer, and consultant.
 My education includes:

 At the intersection of my childhood experience and my professional insights about the first seven years of life, I found a new way of growing.
 These strategies enable you to refresh, renew, resuscitate, and even revive or rebuild your relationships at home and at work.

 From a refreshing retreat for a small team, to a major overhaul of corporate culture, the 7 Facets bring a uniquely productive lens to business growth strategies.
 For individuals in any stage of growth and personal striving, seeing life from the perspective of the 7 Treasures allows you to take your relationships and your life to the next level, and leave the struggle behind.